Is Your Website Generic? 5 Lazy Design Decisions that Do Damage

 That’s OK.
 Some brands have vibrant branding.
 But, more is not better in how you use the color on a website.
 Rely on web design mood boards to establish hierarchy and contrast.

-Always be concise and use common language, but don’t oversimplify this for the sake of being simple.
+As we explored in how to site map a website, always be concise and use common language.
+But, don’t oversimplify this for the sake of being simple.

 Charles Eames, a famous American designer, believed in details.